 ASB members come from academia, industry, clinical entities, and government agencies.
 At any time, there are approximately 850 active members from 40+ states in the U.S., several Canadian provinces, and at least a dozen foreign countries.

+Use the buttons below to visit our membership portal.
 On this site, you will be prompted to sign up for access with your email address used for your login.
 Please contact ASB Membership Chair if you have any questions about using or accessing the database.

 All individual memberships expire at the end of the calendar year, and thus should be renewed annually.
 If you are currently an ASB member with a question about dues or journal subscriptions, please contact the Treasurer.
 If you order Elsevier journals through ASB, here are instructions for accessing Clinical Biomechanics and Journal of Biomechanics.